 If you do not have any special hardware requirements, the default bootloader settings are sufficient for proper operation.
 However, it is recommended that you change the default bootloader password.
 If required, you can also change the following bootloader settings:

 - The Linux kernel that is used during booting.
 You must also update the kernel or invoke a particular utility program from the command line to use the settings reserved for custom/manual kernel updates.

 - The boot time and prompt.

 Edit the Bootloader Settings

-- Go to CONFIGURATION > Full Configuration > Box > Advanced Configuration > Bootloader.
+- Open the Bootloader page (Config > Full Config > Box > Advanced Configuration).

 - Click Lock.

 - To change the bootloader password, edit the following settings: